hang-on/Versus/README.md

 | 3     | Ken is controlled by the AI                                          |

-Known issues:
+##Known issues
 Versus is tested on Meka, Emulicious and real hardware (60 hz modded SMSII w. an Everdrive).
 It should run without problems, except for the sound effects, which are are a little out of sync on my Meka setup.